 Photography and Video

-UT Southwestern is a world-renowned organization.
+UT Southwestern is a globally recognized organization.
 The quality of our photography and videos should reflect that stature.

 Photo and Video Forms